-These are companies that would install, own, and operate RE systems and provide energy services to consumers.
+These are companies which would install, own & operate RE systems and provide energy services to consumers.
 These entities may tie up with FIs for accessing the financial support under the scheme.

-b) Fls, including MFIs acting as aggregators
+b) FI s including MFIs acting as Aggregators:

-These would be institutions that are involved in consumer finance and have established base of customers in rural/ urban areas and outreach through self help groups and so on.
-These would typically access interest subsidy through refinance facility, as also credit-linked capital subsidy on behalf of their borrowers from IREDA.
+These would be institutions which are involved in consumer finance and have established base of customers in rural/urban areas and outreach through self help groups, etc. These would typically access interest subsidy through refinance facility as also credit linked capital subsidy on behalf of their borrowers from IREDA.

-c) Financial Integrators
+c) Financial Integrators:

-These are entities that would integrate different sources of finance, including carbon finance, government assistance, and other sources of funds to design financial products/instruments, and make these available to their clients at an affordable cost.
+These are entities which would integrate different sources of finance including carbon finance, government assistance and other sources of funds to design financial products/instruments and make these available to their clients at an affordable cost.
 These entities would tie up with manufacturers and service providers.

-d) System Integrators
+d) System Integrators:

-These are companies/entities that would provide RE systems and services to clients, including design, supply, integration and installation, O&M (Operations and Maintenance), and other services.
+These are companies/ entities which would provide RE systems & services to clients including design, supply, integration and installation, O&M and other services.
 These entities may tie up with FIs for accessing the financial support under the scheme.

-e) Programme Administrators
+e) Programme Administrators:

-These would include, inter alia, and state central government ministries and departments and organizations, state agencies, utilities, local bodies, PSUs (Public Sector Undertakings) and reputed NGOs (non-governmental organizations).
-These entities would directly implement the scheme and access capital subsidy (non-credit linked) from the MNRE (Ministry of New and Renewable Energy).
+These would include, inter alia, Central and State Government Ministries and Departments and their organizations, State Nodal Agencies, Utilities, Local bodies, PSUs and reputed Non-Governmental Organizations (NGOs).
+These entities would directly implement the scheme and access capital subsidy (non credit linked) from MNRE.

-The various channel partners who can participate in this Scheme have been described above and a transparent methodology for accrediting these entities by the MNRE would be put in place.
-The parameters for accrediting an entity could comprise of the following.

-- a) Net worth/turnover of the participating entity

-- b) Technical capability for carrying out services which would, inter alia, include site selection, feasibility study, design, value engineering, cost optimization, time scheduling, procurement, installation/ commissioning, and O&M functions

-- c) Credit rating, if any

-- d) Track record

-- e) Tie-ups with equipment providers
+- 4.3 The various channel partners who can participate in this Scheme have been described above and a transparent methodology for accrediting these entities by MNRE would be put in place.
+The parameters for accrediting an entity could comprise of: - a) Net worth / turnover of the participating entity - b) Technical capability for carrying out services which would, inter alia, include site selection, feasibility study, design, value engineering, cost optimization, time scheduling, procurement, installation/commissioning and O&M functions - c) Credit rating, if any - d) Track record - e) Tie-ups with equipment providers.

-accreditation process would categorize the various entities into grades, which would determine the quantum of work in terms of financial limits that they could undertake under the Scheme.
-This process would also enable inclusion of start ups with the requisite technical and installation skills.
-There would be a provision for upgradation and down-gradation, commensurate with their performance in implementing projects under this Scheme.
-Reputed rating agencies would be involved by the MNRE.
+4.4 The accreditation process would categorize the various entities into grades which would determine the quantum of work in terms of financial limits that they could undertake under the Scheme.
+This accreditation process would also enable inclusion of start ups with the requisite technical and installation skills.
+There would be a provision for up gradation and down gradation commensurate with their performance in implementing projects under this Scheme.
+Reputed rating agencies would be involved by the Ministry.